jpmessaging/ExTRA/Readme.md

     [Download](https://github.com/jpmessaging/ExTRA/releases/download/v2019-10-04/ExTRA.ps1)

     1.1.
-Right-click the ps1 file and click [Property]
+Right-click the ps1 file and click [Property] 1.2.
-    1.2.
 In the [General] tab, if you see "This file came from another computer and might be blocked to help protect this computer], check [Unblock]

 2. Place ExTRA.ps1 on a Exchange Server
-3. Start a PowerShell console
+3. Start a PowerShell console as administrator
 4. Dot source the ExTRA.ps1

     ```PowerShell